 About

-The (JOT) allows users to create job offers in the field of Earth Observation and Geographic Information.
+The Job Offer Tool (JOT) allows users to create job offers in the field of Earth Observation and Geographic Information.
 These job offers can be based on an existing occupational profile, previously created in the Occupational Profile Tool (OPT), or created from scratch.
 Job offers are linked to the EO4GEO Body of Knowledge (BoK) for EO/GI-specific concepts and skills, and to the European Skills/Competences and Occupation (ESCO) classification for transversal skills.

 The Job Offer Tool (JOT) is part of the EO4GEO tool suite, and was developed by the Geospatial Technologies Research Group (GEOTEC) from the Universitat Jaume I, Castelló de la Plana, Spain.